magJ/davidmuller.github.io/_posts/2023-04-09-how-i-fixed-a-parasitic-drain-in-408-days.md

 I read lots of forum threads about parasitic drains.
 One common theme was faulty bluetooth modules:
 - [Post about the bluetooth module causing a drain](https://www.mazdaforum.com/forum/mazda3-26/mazda-3-parasitic-drain-39452/page3/#post192957).
 - ["Puzzling battery drain" - with another mention of bluetooth](https://www.mazdaforum.com/forum/mazda3-26/puzzling-battery-drain-48584/#post199744).
+- There is also some discussion of parasitic draws [in the comments section of the hackernews post for this blog entry](https://news.ycombinator.com/item?id=35513636).

 **How did you remove the glove compartment to access the keyless control module?**